rayanmelwani/BitcoinVisualisationTool/README.md

 # Bitcoin Visualisation Tool

 This tool was developed for my Master's Dissertation titled 'How'd you get so rich?
 Behind the world's richest bitcoin addresses'.
+My supervisor was Professor William Knottenbelt.

 ## Development